-The forms and supporting documents to submit with Form I-485 (Application to Adjust Status) with U.S. Citizenship and Immigration Services (USCIS) can vary significantly based on the basis of your application.
+The forms and supporting documents to submit with Form I-485 (Application to Adjust Status) to U.S. Citizenship and Immigration Services (USCIS) can vary significantly based on the basis of your application.
 Family-based application packages are different than employment-based or asylum-based applications.
-For a overview of the typical forms and costs for your situation, view our adjustment of status fee page.
+For a overview, see the typical forms and fees for adjustment of status.

 Form I-485, Application to Register Permanent Residence or Adjust Status, is rarely filed by itself.
 Generally, USCIS requires several other forms to be included with Form I-485 at the time of filing.
 A family-based adjustment of status package will typically include: